advancedtelematic/quickcheck-state-machine/talk/bobkonf-2018/slides.md

 * TLA+
     - Model checking (proving is also possible)
     - Liveness and fairness properties can be expressed
-    - Most specifications are ``closed world''
     - No connection to actual implementation

 * Jepsen
-    - Does fault injection (e.g. network paritions)
+    - Does fault injection (e.g. network partitions)
     - No shrinking (is it even possible?)

 ---